Éirígí: History

 The party has become known for the use of nonviolent direct action and regular protests in Belfast, Dublin, and elsewhere.
 It has launched a mobile app aimed at telling people their rights when they are stopped by the police. Éirígí has organised protests against the visits of Britain's Queen Elizabeth and Princess Anne to Ireland.
+In May 2011, Éirígí organized protests against Queen Elizabeth II's state visit to Ireland, including a public march on Dublin Castle and the establishment of an "Irish Freedom Camp" near the Garden of Remembrance.
+The group issued flyers and statements criticizing the visit as a celebration of British imperialism and calling for Irish unity and sovereignty.

 In 2012, Ursula Ní Shionnáin (also known as Ursula Shannon), a member of Éirígí, was among four people charged under the Offences against the State Act with possessing weapons at Tullybeg, County Offaly, following an investigation by the Garda Special Detective Unit.
 Ní Shionnáin and others were convicted by the Special Criminal Court in 2014.
 The party's press officer, Stephen Murney, was also taken into custody in November 2012 by the PSNI on terrorism charges for owning and publishing historical photographs of police officers on duty, though he was later acquitted and cleared of all charges.

 In 2021 Éirígí successfully brought legal action against the Irish state broadcaster RTÉ after the programme Prime Time featured a segment in which social commentator John McGuirk stated that members of Éirígí had been involved in the murder of Lyra McKee.
-McGuirk immediately admitted after the programme that he had meant another republican group, Saoradh, not Éirígí.
+McGuirk admitted after the programme that he had meant another republican group, Saoradh, not Éirígí.
 RTÉ agreed to a settlement with Éirígí that saw RTÉ pay €20,000 to three charity groups; Inner City Helping Homeless (€5,000), the Capuchin Day Centre (€5,000) and the Lyra McKee Investigative Journalism Training Bursary (€10,000).